-Everyone’s talking about blood glucose levels (or blood sugar levels), but do you know enough about what they are and why they’re essential to focus on?
-And even with all the information available about them, do you know what “normal” blood sugar levels mean?
+Everyone’s talking about blood glucose levels (or blood sugar levels), but do you know enough about what they are and why they’re important to pay attention to?
+And even with all the information available, do you know what “normal” means when it comes to blood sugar levels?

 If not, don’t worry.
-It can be challenging to sift through everything to figure out precisely what a good range is for your blood sugar levels, why you should focus on them, and how to monitor them.
+It can be challenging to sift through all the information out there to figure out how to learn more about yours.
 Luckily, we’re here to help!

 First, you should know that glucose is the main sugar found in your blood.
-The simple carbohydrate is your body's primary energy source and comes from many foods, such as bread, fruits, and vegetables.
+It’s a simple carbohydrate that’s your body's primary energy source and it comes from many foods, such as bread, fruits, and vegetables.
 A target range for blood glucose levels is important because the amount of glucose in your blood changes throughout the day.

-Here’s more about blood glucose and what normal blood glucose levels look like.
+So, what’s the normal range for blood sugar?
+Here’s what you need to know about blood sugar ranges, and what normal blood glucose levels look like.

-Glucose (C6H12O6 if you’re ever on Jeopardy!) is a simple sugar—the most basic of all carbohydrates.
+Glucose is a simple sugar—the most basic of all carbohydrates.
 Blood sugar, or blood glucose, is the sugar that circulates in your bloodstream and provides your body with energy.

-Your body constantly regulates your blood sugar levels to keep them within a normal range.
-Glucose levels, in particular, are regulated by the hormone insulin released from the pancreas.
-While insulin can help reduce blood sugar levels, hormones like glucagon and cortisol can raise blood sugar.
+Your body constantly regulates your blood sugar levels to keep them within the normal range outlined by the CDC.
+Glucose levels, in particular, are regulated by a hormone called insulin, released from the pancreas.
+While insulin may be able to help reduce blood sugar levels, hormones like glucagon and cortisol can raise blood sugar.

 When your blood glucose levels are too high, your body releases insulin to bring them back down.
 When your blood glucose levels are low, your body releases glucagon to raise them.